US cities › California › Anaheim

 Anaheim noise map: where the city is loudest

-Anaheim has the highest severe-noise share in the country: 4.2% of residents live above 70 dB, and 10.7% above 60 dB, ranking fourth overall.
+Anaheim has one of the highest severe-noise shares in the country: 4.2% of residents live above 70 dB, and 10.7% above 60 dB, ranking tenth overall.
 Three freeways — I-5, SR-91 and SR-57 — form a lattice through a city of dense, freeway-adjacent apartment housing.

 Last updated: